 Born in Cabo Rojo, Puerto Rico, María Acosta Cruz received a B.A. from the University of Puerto Rico at Mayagüez, and an M.A. and Ph.D. in comparative literature from the State University of New York at Binghamton.
-She is Associate Professor of Spanish at Clark University.
+She is Associate Professor of Spanish at the Dept. of Language, Literature and Culture of Clark University.

-Her book, Dream Nation: Puerto Rican Culture & the Fictions of Independence, is upcoming from Rutgers University Press and is also part of the American Literatures Initiative from NYU, Fordham, Temple and Virginia University Presses.
+Her book, Dream Nation: Puerto Rican Culture & the Fictions of Independence, appeared in the Latinidad series from Rutgers University Press and is also part of the American Literatures Initiative from NYU, Fordham, Temple and Virginia University Presses.
 The series has funding from the Mellon Foundation.
 The book examines how independence, which failed as a political movement, impacts Puerto Rican culture and the meaning of Puerto Ricanness.

 Prof. Acosta Cruz is affiliated with the programs in Latin American & Latino Studies, Comparative Literature, Women’s and Gender Studies, and Race, Gender & Ethnic Studies.
 Her teaching and research involve Caribbean and Latino literature and culture.
 Her interests include the making and marketability of identities, Hispanic Caribbean cultures and national and gender based stereotypes.
 Another area of interest is the impact of “globalization” on Latin American culture.